mwhawkins/django-simplemfa/README.md

 - Required: `MFA_USER_PHONE_ATTRIBUTE` (the attribute of `request.user` that has the phone number for the user in the format `+12345678900`, e.g. `profile.phone` resolves to `request.user.profile.phone`)

 Optional Settings:
+- Optional: `APP_NAME = "My App Name"` (application name which is provided in the messages to the user)
 - Optional: `MFA_CODE_LENGTH` (default is 6)
 - Optional: `MFA_CODE_EXPIRATION` (default is 900 seconds (15 minutes))
 - Optional: `MFA_CODE_DELIVERY_DEFAULT` (default is "EMAIL")